storyblok/bootstrap-nuxt-demo/README.md

 ## Setup

 1. [Register](https://app.storyblok.com/#!/signup) at Storyblok for free.
-2. Create a new Space and exchange the preview token with your own.
+2. Create a new DEMO Space and exchange the preview token with your own in the file nuxt.config.js.
-3. Make sure to have the "Global" Content Entry defined: https://www.storyblok.com/tp/nuxt-js-multilanguage-website-tutorial#create-a-global-settings-content-item
-4. Setup your Blog Content: https://www.storyblok.com/tp/nuxt-js-multilanguage-website-tutorial#build-a-blog-section

 For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js) and for the whole Setup you can have a look at [our step by step Guide](https://www.storyblok.com/tp/nuxt-js-multilanguage-website-tutorial)